bahari/USDX-EX-RADIO/README.md

 # Brief Information - SDR Radio

-The uSDX-EX SDR radio (EX means EXTRA/EXPERIMENTATION) are adopted from the well known projects known as micro SDX (uSDX) - Micro Software Defined Transceiver, which you can get the information via the following link:
+The uSDX-EX SDR radio (EX means EXTRA/EXPERIMENTATION) was adopted from the well known projects known as micro SDX (uSDX) - Micro Software Defined Transceiver, which you can get the information via the following link:

 https://github.com/threeme3/usdx

+The base radio firmware was taken from expand/additions version made by Rob Colclough GW8RDI, hence you can see the copyright term written in the code itself.

 The main board for SDR radio was a self assembled board develop by WB2CBA and the kit can be purchased online.
 The further information regarding this developments you can get via the following link: